 Formal Communication Channels within Organization

-Formal communication networks are officially sanctioned channels or paths for flow of communication.
+Formal communication channels are officially sanctioned channels or paths for flow of communication Opens in new window.
 In other words, the designated channels for exchange of messages (including personal instructions, interviews, training programs, letters, memoranda and annual reports) among the various positions in the organization.

 Formal communication channels are in principle, authorized, planned, and regulated by the organization and are directly connected to the official structure or chain of command defined by the organization.